flowtaleai/copier-python-uv/README.md

 - [2025-05-15] The distribution name validator ensures that the distribution name adheres to Python packaging conventions by starting with a lowercase letter or digit, allowing only lowercase letters, digits, dots, underscores, or hyphens, and limiting the name to a maximum of three dot-separated components.
 This aligns with [PEP 423](https://peps.python.org/pep-0423/)'s recommendations to avoid deep nesting and maintain consistent, readable package names.​

-- [2025-07-03] We now use the `.jinja` suffix for all template files containing Jinja2 templating logic:
+- [2025-07-03] We now use the `.jinja` suffix for all template files containing Jinja2 templating logic.
+Jinja extension allows to filter template files more easily when use tools like linters.
-  - Files with Jinja2 syntax now have a double extension (e.g., `pyproject.toml.jinja`, `__init__.py.jinja`)
-  - Static files that are copied as-is retain their original extensions